Solid South: Delaware

 Before the war, Delaware used slavery in the southern portion of the state but it was very sparse compared to other southern states even in the Upper South.
-During the war, despite there being some Southern sympathies in the state, the state legislature very quickly rejected secession and didnt consider it further.
+During the war, despite there being some Southern sympathies in the state, the state legislature very quickly rejected secession and didn't consider it further.
 Despite Delaware being a southern border state and not abolishing slavery until the ratification of the 13th amendment, due its proximity to the Northeast and not bordering any of the former Confederate States, Delaware voted for the Republican Party in a majority of presidential elections from 1876 to 1964 (12 out of 23).

 For a generation bitter memories of Republican actions during the Civil War had kept the Democrats firmly in control of the government throughout Delaware.
 However, during this period gas executive J. Edward Addicks, a Philadelphia millionaire, established residence in Delaware, and began pouring money into the Republican Party, especially in Kent and Sussex County.
 He succeeded in reigniting the Republican Party, which would soon become the dominant party in the state.
 In 1894, Republican Joshua H. Marvil was elected as the first Republican governor of Delaware since Reconstruction.
 The allegiance of industries with the Republican party allowed them to gain control of Delaware's governorship throughout most of the twentieth century.
 The Republican Party ensured Black people could vote because of their general support for Republicans and thus undid restrictions on Black suffrage.

 Delaware was generally associated with the Solid South and voted for the Democratic Party presidential candidate from 1876 to 1892, but then consistently voted for the Republican Party presidential candidate from 1896 to 1932, except in 1912 for Woodrow Wilson when the Republican Party split.
 Delaware voted for Republican Herbert Hoover in 1932, despite Democrat Franklin D. Roosevelt winning in a landslide.